AlexanderSlivarov/EArenaTournamentManager/README.md

 ```

 `API / Web` → `Application` → `Domain`.
 Infrastructure implements Application interfaces and is only referenced by outer layers for DI wiring.

+> The `EArenaTournamentManager.Tests` project sits outside this chain — it references the Application layer to test services and validators in isolation without touching the database or HTTP layer.

 ---